 I’m a Ph.D. student in the department of mechanical and aerospace engineering at the University of California, San Diego, where I am advised by Carlos Coimbra and funded by the San Diego Fellowship.
 I love all things science, but I’m especially interested in problem solving with the use of math, physics, and a hard-earned intuition about physical systems.
 I have a B.S.
 (2014) and an M.S.
 (2016) in mechanical engineering, both from UC San Diego.

-I joined the Coimbra Energy Group (CEG) during my junior year of undergraduate study in 2012, and since then I have been involved with a number of research projects such as resource to power modeling for large-scale solar power plants and the development of low cost, rapidly deployable, self-sustaining portable weather sensing stations.
-Sometimes, I build robots.
+I joined the Coimbra Research Group (CRG) during my junior year of undergraduate study in 2012, and since then I have been involved with a number of research projects such as resource to power modeling for large-scale solar power plants and the development of low cost, rapidly deployable, self-sustaining portable weather sensing stations.
+Sometimes, I build robots [1, 2, 3].
 Over the Summer and Fall of 2016, I spent time working on cutting edge semiconductor chip manufacturing technology at Cymer/ASML.

-Outside of research, I occasionally mentor undergraduate students on their journey toward postgraduate study through the STARS program.
-In the past I have also worked with the IDEA Scholars program and with high school outreach through the CEG.
+Outside of research, I occasionally mentor undergraduate students on their journey toward postgraduate study through the STARS and UC LEADS programs.
+In the past I have also worked with the IDEA Scholars program and with high school outreach through the CRG.

 …takes place in the space of nonlocal operators and variable order dynamics.
-I am interested in identification, control, and stability; nonlinear/nonconvex optimization; and fluid mechanical systems.
+My interests include identification, control, and stability; nonlinear/nonconvex optimization; and fluid mechanical systems.